The ZZ plant is up there as one of the most popular houseplants. It’s tough, fairly easy to care for and looks great with wonderful green leaves.

 Can I grow a ZZ plant outdoors?

-If you live in a climate with mild temperatures and no frost you can grow a ZZ plant outdoors in a shaded area.
-However, it’s best suited as an indoor plant in most regions.
+If you live somewhere that doesn’t get frost and the temperature tags fairly mild then yes, you can grow a ZZ plant outdoors in a shaded area.
+However, for most regions it’s better suited to staying as a houseplant.

 How big can a ZZ plant grow?

-Under ideal conditions ZZ plants can reach up to 3-4 feet in height.
+If given the right conditions ZZ plants can reach up to 3 to 4 feet in height.
 They grow slowly but steadily over the years.

 Why is my ZZ plant drooping?